HOW DO CAR ACCIDENTS COMPARE TO MOTORCYCLE ACCIDENTS?

 How Much Money Will I Get from My Motorcycle Accident Settlement?

 In your motorcycle accident settlement, you will get an amount of money that’s proportional to your injuries, property damage, and pain and suffering.
 There are a lot of factors that go into the amount of a motorcycle settlement like the severity of your injuries, how clear the fault is of the responsible party, the limit of the responsible party’s insurance company, and whether any legal issues make the case complicated.
 How much money you get depends on a combination of all of these factors as well as the diligence you use in building your claim.

 How Our Denver Motorcycle Accident Attorneys Can Help?

 Have you been hurt in a motorcycle accident?
 Are you wondering how your motorcycle accident compares to a car accident case?
 Our Denver motorcycle accident attorneys can help.

 At Bachus & Schanker, we’re proud to represent motorcycle accident victims.
 We’re dedicated to pursuing your rights completely and fairly under Colorado law.
 It’s our honor to help deserving motorcycle accident victims exercise their rights and get the compensation that they deserve.

-If you have been hurt in a motorcycle accident, we invite you to speak with our team.
+If you have been hurt in a motorcycle accident in Colorado, we invite you to speak with our team.
 We can help you understand how the law applies to the case and what your options are.
 If you choose to hire our team, we promise to provide aggressive, professional representation, and work until you have justice.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Call us today for your no-obligation, confidential consultation.